What is spinal stenosis?

 Massage therapy and myofascial release techniques help relieve stressed and tense muscles that pinch nerves associated with spinal stenosis pain.

 Non-surgical spinal decompression

 The expert team at Spinal Stenosis and Disc Center, Inc. uses innovative DRX 9000™ technology for advanced, non-surgical spinal decompression.
 It’s a sophisticated, computerized, integrated spinal traction table that relieves chronic spine pain.

 Your spine specialist shows you exercises and stretches to perform at home to reduce pain, improve spinal alignment, and relieve pressure on pinched nerves.

 Inversion therapy is a procedure that helps reduce the effects of gravity in specific conditions to relieve chronic discomfort.

-In severe cases when inflammation is inhibiting the healing process, Dr. Le or Dr. Morris may recommend steroid injections.
+In severe cases when inflammation is inhibiting the healing process, Dr. Le or Dr. Morgan may recommend steroid injections.
 Steroid injections can reduce inflammation and discomfort associated with spondylolisthesis.